HealthInnovationEast/PSC_QART_legacy_process/README.md

 ## Retroactive SharePoint Set up

--   *setup_site_folders.R* - Created folders for each PSC in the chosen SharePoint location to save excel templates and collected data.
+-   *retroactive_setup_site_folders.R* - Created folders for each PSC in the chosen SharePoint location to save excel templates and collected data.
 As the SharePoint location has now been chosen, it will not need re-running.

 ## Ready to go process